-If the thought of finding your ancestors is a little daunting, there are several companies that specialise in helping.
-Ancestry.com is one of the best known companies, which gives you access to nearly 2 billion names, thousands of family trees and millions of records such as birth, death & marriage certificates and census information.
+If the thought of finding your ancestors is a little daunting, there are several companies that specialise in helping. is one of the best known companies, which gives you access to nearly 2 billion names, thousands of family trees and millions of records such as birth, death & marriage certificates and census information.

 Genes Reunited is the UK’s foremost family history site with 9 million members, and offers you the chance to create your family tree online and search for your ancestors in 671 million family trees, as well as in census, birth, marriage, death and military records.
 It is also designed as a community site so that you can interact with other members and seek advice from the UK’s largest family history community.

 An interesting new development in genealogy is the research into the genetic origins of individuals.
 Using DNA testing, it is possible to identify where your ancestors came from and their ethnic background.
 There are now companies that provide DNA ancestry testing services, and they can test men’s YDNA to trace your fatherline, mtDNA to trace your motherline, and even whether or not you carry the gene for red hair!

 The links below will take you to some of the websites mentioned above.